Nissan Altima: First generation (U13; 1992)

-The GLE's enhancements included a digital automotive head-up display (1993 and 1994 only), which displayed speed in MPH or KM/H, turn signals, and various warning lights on a unique mirrored patch made into the windshield.
+The GLE's enhancements included a digital automotive head-up display (1993 and 1994 only), which displayed speed in mph or km/h, turn signals, and various warning lights on a unique mirrored patch made into the windshield.
 The 1989 to 1994 Maxima and 240SX had similar technology but only showed speed.
 Other features included a coin holder built into the fuse panel cover (1993 and 1994 only), adjustable lumbar support on the front seats, automatic digital climate control, keyless entry with alarm (optional), floor mats, color-matched side mirrors, cornering lights, sunroof, and a higher-powered six-speaker cassette/CD stereo which included 6X9 rear speakers with black metal "active speaker" grilles, metal color matched "active speaker" grilles for the front door speakers (1993 and 1994 only), and a pair of A pillar tweeters all powered by two factory amps mounted underneath the rear deck.
 In 1997 it gave up all of the above in exchange for standard leather (previously optional).
 All SE and GLE models had alloy wheels and variable intermittent wipers.

 1993 Altimas came with a rosewood-colored dash trim and a driver's side airbag coupled with automatic shoulder belts (the center console was slimmer to accommodate the lap belts).
 The 1994 Altima gained a darker burl wood dash trim, a flush-mount passenger airbag, and regular seat belts.
 1993 and 1994 models came with chrome inner door handles standard with an auto door lock/unlock feature on the passenger side.
 For 1995, the inner door handles were changed to color-matched plastic, and a plug was replaced where the passenger auto door lock/unlock feature was.
 1993 and 1994 models also had a slim 1 1/2 armrest lid, however, if an optional leather armrest was selected, it brought the height up to about 4.5 in.
 For 1995, all the armrest lids were thicker and about 4.5 in tall.
-The 1995 model year (introduced 1994) also brought a new venetian blind-like the grille, new taillights (red and clear), and a new 2-leg mount spoiler with a red LED brake light for the SE.
+The 1995 model year (introduced in 1994) also brought a new venetian blind-like the grille, new tail lights (red and clear), and a new 2-leg mount spoiler with a red LED brake light for the SE.
 Some other changes included the removal of the rear speaker grilles for a flat rear deck, a cheaper cloth interior, a plastic cover replacing the rear ashtray, and the digital in-dash clock was now optional.
 A 1995.5 model, entering production on March 3, 1995, introduced a raised-mount passenger airbag with a new inflator.
 1996 brought new wheel covers for base models.
 During the 1997 model year, the GXE gained a new "Limited Edition" package including alloy wheels, keyless entry, alarm, floor mats, and a Limited Edition sticker on each side near the front wheels.
 The majority of final-year Altima models were dubbed "1997.5" models, signifying the added crash protection necessary to meet 1997 side-impact standards.